NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     jitter amplitude will be the angular horizontal uncertainty (see ``--horizontal-uncertainty``.

+--first-index <int (default: -1)>
+    Index of first camera and/or image to generate, starting from 0.
+If not set, will create all images/cameras.
+This is used for parallelization.

+--last-index <int (default: -1)>
+    Index of last image and/or camera to generate, starting from 0.
+Stop before this index.
+If not set, will create all images/cameras.
+This is used for parallelization.

 --no-images
     Create only cameras, and no images.
 Cannot be used with ``--camera-list``.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance (measured in meters).
 It is expected that the default will be always good